Online Courses: FAQ

 By 5pm EST on the Monday before classes begin (one week prior to start date):

-No refunds or transfers will be offered after this deadline.
+No refunds or transfers will be offered after 5 pm on Friday of the first week of classes.